-- (1) A retailer may base a small customer's bill on an estimation of the customer's consumption of energy where: - (a) the customer consents to the use of estimation by the retailer; or - (b) the retailer is not able to reasonably or reliably base the bill on an actual meter reading; or - (c) metering data is not provided to the retailer by the responsible person or metering coordinator (as applicable). - (2) Where estimations are permitted to be used as the basis for a small customer's bill, the estimations may be based on: - (a) the customer's reading of the relevant meter; or - (b) historical metering data for the customer reasonably available to the retailer; or - (c) the average usage of energy by a comparable customer over the corresponding period, if there is no historical metering data for the customer. - (3) The retailer must inform the small customer, on the bill, that the bill is based on an estimation. - (4) Without affecting rule 20 (2), if the retailer has issued the small customer with a bill based on an estimation and the retailer subsequently issues the customer with a bill that is based on an actual meter reading or on metering data: - (a) the retailer must include an adjustment on the later bill to take account of any overcharging of the customer that has occurred; and - (b) unless the actual meter reading or metering data could not be obtained as a result of an act or omission by the customer, the retailer must, if requested to do so by the customer, offer the customer time to pay any undercharged amount by agreed instalments, over a period being no longer than: - (i) the period during which an actual meter reading or metering data was not obtained, where that period is less than 12 months; or
+- (1) A retailer may only base a small customer's bill on an estimation of the customer's consumption of energy where: - (a) the customer consents to the use of estimation by the retailer; or - (b) the retailer is not able to reasonably or reliably base the bill on an actual meter reading; or - (c) metering data is not provided to the retailer by the responsible person or metering coordinator (as applicable). - (2) Where estimations are permitted to be used as the basis for a small customer's bill, the estimations must be based on: - (a) the customer's reading of the relevant meter (which may be a customer read estimate, as defined in subrule (3A)); or - (b) historical metering data for the customer reasonably available to the retailer; or - (c) the average usage of energy by a comparable customer over the corresponding period, if there is no historical metering data for the customer. - (3) The retailer must inform the small customer, on the bill, that the bill is based on an estimation, and (if applicable) that the estimation is based on the customer's reading of the relevant meter under subrule (2)(a). - (3A) If: - (a) a small customer receives a bill based on an estimate, other than a customer's reading of the relevant meter; and - (b) where the bill under paragraph (a) is for the supply of electricity, the consumption of electricity at the customer's premises is not recorded by an interval meter, being a meter that records consumption derived from interval metering data, the small customer may request an adjusted bill based on the customer's reading of the relevant meter (a customer read estimate) by providing the retailer with the customer read estimate before the due date for payment of the bill under paragraph (a).